Black Rock By-Laws & Tournament Rules

 B. Contestants who have not "bumped the dock" of the launch site or pulled up on shore at the stated finish time will be considered late.
 A penalty of ONE POUND PER MINUTE (or fraction of a minute thereof) will be deducted from the late contestant(s) catch up to a MAXIMUM OF 15 MINUTES, at which time the contestant(s) WILL BE DISQUALIFIED.
 They will be awarded 10 points.
 This will be determined by the Tournament Director’s observation.

 C. All culling of fish must be done in the water before letting your tournament partner off the boat or by Tournament end time whichever comes first.
+No culling of dead fish is allowed.
+You must weigh all dead fish.
+All dead fish must be taken home or disposed of away from the lake launch.
 At no time shall any angler have more than 5 fish in possession at any time, if you have your limit and catch a 6th fish you must cull prior to your next cast.
-If more than 5 fish are weighed in or observed on shore by any one angler the member will be disqualified and receive “0” points.
+If more than 5 fish are weighed in or observed on shore by any one angler, the member will be disqualified and receive “0” points.
 The Tournament Director will bear TOTAL responsibility for determining disqualification for more than 5 fish per member.